abhishek-kumar/NNForMLL/README.md

 This is an implementation of single hidden layer neural network (NN) models for multi-label learning.

-Multilabel learning is an extension of standard binary classification where the goal is to predict a set of labels for each input example.
-This library learns to predict labels for unseen documents using a neural network with a hidden layer.
-The hidden units capture nonlinear latent structure, which improves classification accuracy, and allows correlations between tags to be visualized explicitly.
+Multi-label learning is an extension of standard binary classification where the goal is to predict a set of labels for each input example.
+This project implements three models (i.e. BN-MLL, SLN-MLL and BR-MLL) that learn to predict labels for unseen documents, using a neural network with a hidden layer.
+These hidden units capture nonlinear latent structure, which improves classification accuracy, and allows correlations between tags to be visualized explicitly.

-Compared to previous neural network methods for multilabel learning, this implementatation includes several design decisions that lead to a notable decrease in training time and an increase in accuracy.
-Empirical results show that the new method outperforms existing MLL methods on benchmark datasets.
+Compared to previous neural network methods for multi-label learning, this implementatation includes several design decisions that lead to a notable decrease in training time and an increase in accuracy.
+Empirical results show that the new method outperforms existing methods on benchmark datasets.
-Further details of the NN models can be found in a draft manuscript [here](http://is.gd/NNForMLL).
+Further details of the models can be found in a draft manuscript [here](http://is.gd/NNForMLL).

 2. How to Install and Compile